WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/compatibility/Compatiblity.md

 # Compatibility

-While writing mods, it can be very hard to predict what a different project that isn't written by you is going to do!
+While writing mods, it can be tough to predict what a different project not written by you is going to do!
-This can cause crashes, unexpected behaviour and stop game progression, which is something we wish to avoid
+This can cause crashes, unexpected behavior and stop game progression, which is something we wish to avoid

 If you have run into an issue with a mod while using Tardis Refined, report it to us [here](https://github.com/WhoCraft/TardisRefined/issues) and we will investigate it, attempt to sort it and try and point you in the right direction